csabapalfi/awesome-pagespeed-metrics/README.md

 ## Lab Data (Synthetic Measurements)

 Make a request to your page with a tool and evaluate performance.
-Make it realistic (e.g. by throttling network and CPU) and reduce noise (e.g. by running multiple times).
+Be sure to make it realistic (e.g. by throttling network and CPU) and reduce noise (e.g. by running multiple times).

 - [Lighthouse](https://developers.google.com/web/tools/lighthouse/) - A tool built on Google Chrome to audit web pages.
 You can run it from Chrome DevTools, a Chrome Extension or from the command line (even with headless Chrome).
 - [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) - Free and hosted Lighthouse reporting (and more) by Google.